What’s Causing Your Sleeping Problems?

 You would love to feel energized when you wake up.
 But work and family obligations leave you no choice but to carry on.
 You are yawning throughout the day -– and find yourself drinking two or three cups of coffee just to make it to the end.

 Eventually, this just becomes your routine.
-It’s hard to take extra time out of the day to figure out what’s causing your sleep problems, but you don’t have to do it alone.
+It’s hard to take extra time out of the day to figure out what are the causes of restless sleep, but you don’t have to do it alone.

 Well, there are several possible causes depending on your lifestyle, age, or even genetic history.
 While sleep problems may only last for a short period of time in response to stressful situations, if they persist, the underlying causes might be more than just stress.